Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 ✽ Non-alcoholic

-Cider vinegar, raspberries, sparkling water, honey syrup.
+Apple cider vinegar, raspberries, sparkling water, honey syrup.
 A carefully crafted Quebec shrub.
-Tart, fruity, complex.
-Those who order it without knowing what it is order a second as soon as they taste it.
+Tangy, fruity, complex.
+Those who order it without knowing what it is order a second one as soon as they taste it.

 Alcohol